amurzeau/damc_stm32f723disco/README.md

 The supported audio format is 48000 Hz, Stereo, 16 bits.

-It is possible to run damc_gui interface to control audio processing.
-For this, you need damc (ex: damc-v2.0-win64-damc.zip) available here: https://github.com/amurzeau/damc/releases

 For each strip, audio is processed in this order:
 - Equalizers